eprbell/rp2/README.dev.md

 Report generator plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
 * if the new plugin is not country-specific, add a new Python file in the `src/rp2/plugin/report/` directory and give it a meaningful name
 * if the new plugin is country-specific, add a new Python file in the `src/rp2/plugin/report/<country>` directory and give it a meaningful name (where `<country>` is a 2-letter country code adhering to the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format)
+* the `get_report_generators()` method in `src/rp2/plugin/country/<country>.py` should be updated such that it returns the new report generator;
+* for each report returned by the `get_report_generators()` method in `src/rp2/plugin/country/<country>.py` a corresponding ods template spreadsheet should be available in `src/rp2/plugin/report/data/<country>`.
+Already existing templates could be used as a starting point e.g. for an a modified "open positions" report, a copy of `src/rp2/plugin/report/data/us/template_open_positions_en.ods` could be used.
+Note there are various rp2 specific styles that can be changed, e.g. to change the currency symbol displayed
 * import the following (plus any other RP2 or Python package you might need):
 ```
 from typing import Dict